userkahye/curtkr/README.md

 A simple application to track cursor movements on linux(x11) in real-time.

 ### Usecase
-Primarily to visualize and log programmatic cursor movements.
+Primarily to visualize and log programmatic mouse actions.